-Living in the MD of Foothills, or What You Need to Know
+Living in Foothills County - What You Need to Know

-Life in the MD of Foothills can be very different from life in the city.
+Life in Foothills County can be very different from life in the city.
 Rural municipalities typically do not provide the same level of service that urban municipalities provide.
 We want to provide you with the following information to help you make an educated and informed decision about living rurally.

 The fact that you can drive to your property does not necessarily guarantee that you, your guests and emergency service vehicles can achieve that same level of access at all times.
 Some issues to consider: